9V1KG/maidenhead/README.md

 ## locdist.py
 This script calculates the distance and beam direction (azimuth) between two locator positions.
-Put your own locator as constant in maiden.py
+Put your own locator as constant.

     MY_LOC = "XXddxxddxx"